FixedEffects/InteractiveFixedEffectModels.jl/README.md

 The package handles situations with weights that are not constant within id or time or/and multiple observations per id x time pair.
 However, in this case, the optimization problem tends to have local minima.
 The algorithm tries to catch these cases, and, when this happens, the optimization algorithm is restarted on a random starting point.
 However I'm not sure all cases are caught.

 ## FAQ
-#### When should one use interactive fixed effects?
+#### Why are interactive fixed effects models helpful?
 Time fixed effects allow to control for aggregate shocks that impact individuals in the same way.
 Interactive fixed effects allow to control for aggregate shocks that impact individuals in different ways, as long as this heterogeneity is constant accross time.

-You can find such models in the following articles:
+Below are some applications:

 - Eberhardt, Helmers, Strauss (2013) *Do spillovers matter when estimating private returns to R&D?*
 - Hagedorn, Karahan, Movskii (2015) *Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects*